CSLewin/APBW/Chapter Plan.md

 Chapters:

-# FOREMATTER*
+# FOREMATTER

-Special Thanks
+**Colophon And Etc.**

+**Special Thanks**

 # MECHANICS

 **Introduction**
-	What is this book?
+	What is this book?\
-	How is this game different from other RPGS?
+	How is this game different from other RPGS?\
-	What do you require to play?
+	What do you require to play?\

 **Core Mechanics**
-	Ability Scores
+	Ability Scores\
-		Might	- How much force can you muster?
+		Might	- How much force can you muster?\
-		Grace	- How deft are you?
+		Grace	- How deft are you?\
-		Grit	- How long can you endure?
+		Grit	- How long can you endure?\
-		Charm	- How convincing are you?
+		Charm	- How convincing are you?\
-		Lore	- How much do you remember?
+		Lore	- How much do you remember?\
-		Fate	- How lucky are you?
+		Fate	- How lucky are you?\
-	Ability Checks
+	Ability Checks\
-		How skills affect checks
+		How skills affect checks\
 	Attacks and Damage
 		Melee
 		Ranged